Davi-Massaru/middlewares/README.md

 Create a class that Extends dc.Dispatch this class enable middlewares in your Dispatch class.

 Overwrite the ClassMethod WithMiddlewares() to return a list of Middlewares you want to invoke whenever a request occurs.
-They are will be called in the order given.
+They will be called in the order that was given to them.

 ```
 Class cd.Api.MainDispatch Extends dc.Dispatch